-The Cultural Heritage Monitoring Lab (CHML) is a collaborative effort between the Virginia Museum of Natural History (VMNH) and the Smithsonian Cultural Rescue Initiative (SCRI).
-The CHML is housed on the first floor of the Virginia Museum of Natural History, and operates through a distributed workforce of archaeologists, art historians, GIS experts, and other heritage practitioners.
-This innovative lab provides global monitoring capability for cultural heritage threatened by armed conflict and natural disaster.
+The Cultural Heritage Monitoring Lab (CHML) is a partnership between the Virginia Museum of Natural History (VMNH) and the Smithsonian Cultural Rescue Initiative (SCRI).
+The CHML provides global monitoring capability for cultural heritage sites threatened by armed conflict and natural disaster.
+It is housed on the first floor of the Virginia Museum of Natural History, and it operates through a distributed workforce of archaeologists, art historians, GIS experts, and other heritage practitioners.
+Among other technologies, the CHML utilizes high-resolution satellite imagery provided by industry partners to rapidly identify destructive events and active threats to monuments, museums, archives, historic buildings, archaeological sites, and landscapes.
+Through its partnership with the SCRI, the CHML works with academic, NGO, and government stakeholders at research and response-oriented organizations.

-Hayden Bassett, PhD
+Hayden Bassett, Ph.D.

-Project Manager, Senior Analyst
+CHML Senior Analyst